 New Jersey Paycheck Calculator

-Calculate your take-home pay after federal & New Jersey taxes
+Calculate your take-home pay per paycheck for salary and hourly jobs after federal & New Jersey taxes

 Calculation not correct?
 Request new features?